typex1/PowerPoint-data-extraction/README.md

 # PowerPoint data extraction

-## Motivation: extract all slide titles, presenter notes and URLs from a PPTX file
+## Motivation: extract all slide titles, slide content, and presenter notes and URLs from a PPTX file
 For example, to have them available as a teleprompter text

 Steps: